 His system was being demonstrated to the visitors from the ASB conference by allowing volunteers to be actually tested in the perturbation system.
 I volunteered wearing my pair of ARIG slides, as did several other ASB volunteers wearing conventional footwear (mostly athletic shoes).
 In this informal test, every suddenly "perturbed" ASB volunteer fell and had to be restrained by the safety harness, but not me.
 The ARIG slides allowed me to maintain my footing, as if my feet were bare, whereas defective design of conventional shoes soles made the other volunteers fall.
 (The treadmill system photo is from Mayo Clinic's Wounded Warrior prosthetic program.)
-[SEE VIDEO LINK]

-What seems reasonable to conclude from this informal test was that the other test subjects wearing conventional shoes were forced by the sudden and powerful treadmill perturbation to roll off the outside edge of either the inner or outer side of their conventional soles, forcing the wearer to fall because of the lack of direct structural support (and, with their foot in an extreme supination position, possibly an instantaneous ankle pain-avoidance reflex).
+SEE VIDEO LINK wearing conventional shoes were forced by the sudden and powerful treadmill perturbation to roll off the outside edge of either the inner or outer side of their conventional soles, forcing the wearer to fall because of the lack of direct structural support (and, with their foot in an extreme supination position, possibly an instantaneous ankle pain-avoidance reflex).
 In contrast, in the ARIG slides, it was relatively easy for me to recover from test perturbations, maintaining barefoot-like stability to avoid a fall.